kgrajdev/typing-game/readme.md

 This is a simple word typing game.
 Try to get a high score, avoid mistakes.

 This is a fast-paced game that puts your typing speed and accuracy to the test!
 Words will appear on the screen one by one, and your mission is simple: type them correctly before time runs out.
-The game is perfect for improving typing speed, spelling accuracy, and quick thinking while keeping things fun and competitive.

 # How to Play